By Steve Beauregard

 She’s smart, successful, and beautiful – not in a drop-dead gorgeous Sports Illustrated swimsuit way – more of a pretty girl-next-door manner.
 Plus she’s great at poker to boot.
-She’s a little on the nutty side when it comes to radical left wing politics, but her attractiveness helps us tolerate it.
+She’s a little on the nutty side when it comes to her extreme left wing political beliefs, but her attractiveness helps us tolerate it.
 There’s only one Kara Scott.

 We live in a poker media age where sites like PokerNews.com hire clueless poker hostess based on looks alone.
 Some of their cringe-worthy hires in the past have conducted interviews at major tournaments despite lacking both knowledge of the game, and interview skills.
 It’s common knowledge in the poker community that watching PokerNews.com’s WSOP interviews is much better with the mute button on.